How to use the Trial Balance report

 Running the report

-Run the Trial Balance report anytime to see all ledger account balances or perform an analysis.
-Change the report format by selecting a different reporting period and criteria.
-Go to Reporting, Trial Balance to open the report page and set the criteria.
-The Period field options are to see balances “as of” a specific date or to see account movements for analysis.
+Run the Trial Balance report anytime to view ledger balances or perform analysis.
+Change the format by selecting a different reporting period and criteria.
+Go to Reporting, Trial Balance to open the report page and set your criteria.

-Select As of in the Period field and enter a date to see ledger account balances up to that date.
-The report will show balances from the start of the accounts through the selected date.
+Select As of in the Period field and enter a date to view balances up to that date.
+The report includes all balances from the account start date through the selected date.

 Analysis options, focused on in/out movements

-• Custom: Enter your own date range in the From and To fields
+• Custom: Enter a date range in the From and To fields

 Beginning and ending balances

-• This period only: See only movement in the selected period without beginning and ending balances
+• This period only: View movements in the selected period without beginning and ending balances

-• Show beginning & ending balances: Include all entries made before the selected period, including entries from the previous fiscal year
+• Show beginning & ending balances: Include entries before the selected period, including prior fiscal year entries

-1. Don’t select Summarize retained earnings values, the report shows $500 for the current month and $300 in the Beginning Balance.
-The Ending Balance column shows $800.
+1. Without Summarize retained earnings, the report shows $500 for the current month, $300 in Beginning Balance, and $800 in Ending Balance

 Other criteria

-1. Hide zero balance accounts: By default, the system selects this option, excluding ledger accounts with a zero balance on the report.
-Deselect it to include ledger accounts with activity in the period where the net balance is zero.
+1. Hide zero balance accounts: By default, the system excludes accounts with zero balances.
+Deselect to include accounts with activity but net-zero balance.

-2. Show GIFI codes: Include GIFI codes from your chart of accounts on the report.
+2. Show GIFI codes: Include GIFI codes from your chart of accounts.

-Click any balance in the Debit or Credit column to see the transactions that make up that balance.
-If you drill down on:
+Click any balance in the Debit or Credit column to view the transactions behind it.

-1. A Balance Sheet ledger account (except Retained Earnings and Profit and Loss), the Detailed General Ledger report opens.
-To review the transactions, click an amount to drill down further as needed.
+• For Balance Sheet accounts (except Retained Earnings and Profit and Loss), the Detailed General Ledger report opens.
+Click amounts to drill down further.

-2. The Retained Earnings line, the Profit and Loss report opens, detailing the account balances summarized into Retained Earnings.
+• For the Retained Earnings line, the Profit and Loss report opens, showing summarized balances.

 Finding and fixing errors